 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Hunter Warfield, Inc.

-- Hunter Warfield, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Hunter Warfield may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Hunter Warfield must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Hunter Warfield must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Politely tell Hunter Warfield it’s your policy to deal with everything in writing and then hang up.
-If they keep calling, send them a cease & desist letter.
+If they keep calling, send them a cease and desist letter.